 The Vikings were giants #14

-The Vikings were around 8-10 cm shorter, then what we are today.
-The skeletons, that the archaeologists have found reveals that the men were around 172 cm tall, and the women were around 160 cm tall.
+The Vikings were around 8-10 cm shorter than what we are today.
+The skeletons, that the archaeologists have found reveal that the men were around 172 cm tall, and the women were around 160 cm tall.

 They were all blonde #13

-Genetic studies have proven that the majority of the Vikings in West Scandinavia and therefore Denmark, was red-haired.
+Genetic studies have proven that the majority of the Vikings in West Scandinavia and therefore Denmark, were red-haired.
 In the North-Eastern Scandinavia around Stockholm, it was mostly blonde hair that was dominant.

 Women went on raids #12

 The majority of the fighters that went on Viking raids were men and a very tiny percentage were women, these female warriors were called shieldmaidens or ”Skjaldmær” in old Norse.

 In reality, the majority of a women’s life revolved around the home and the farm in the Viking age.
 When the men went away for raiding or trade, the women did not just have the responsibility of the household but also the harvest and thus the survival of the family.